clln62/IngredientHero/readme.md

 # User Stories

-As a user, I want to create an account and successfully log in.
+As a user, I want to create an account and successfully log in.<br/>
-As a user, I want to see a dashboard of recipes and pantry items.
+As a user, I want to see a dashboard of recipes and pantry items.<br/>
-As a user, I want to add and remove items from my pantry.
+As a user, I want to add and remove items from my pantry.<br/>
-As a user, I want to get notifications of items expiring soon.
+As a user, I want to get notifications of items expiring soon.<br/>
-As a user, I want to get recipes based on the items in my pantry.
+As a user, I want to get recipes based on the items in my pantry.<br/>
-As a user, I want a simple and easy to use page.
+As a user, I want a simple and easy to use page.<br/>

 ## Coming Soon

-As a user, I want to be able to share my recipes with other users.
+As a user, I want to be able to share my recipes with other users.<br/>
-As a user, I want to rate the recipes that I use and see my top-rated options.
+As a user, I want to rate the recipes that I use and see my top-rated options.<br/>
-As a user, I want to see recipes based on my food allergies and preferences.
+As a user, I want to see recipes based on my food allergies and preferences.<br/>

 # Stack